Marcin-Malek/task_list/README.md

 ## About

-This web application is a part of frontend developer course that I took.
+This web application is a part of frontend developer course that I have taken.
 It was created using technologies such as:

 - HTML (BEM Convention)
 - CSS (BEM Convention, Flex, Google Fonts, Media Queries, Normalize.css)